Kloox/gomoku_42/README.md

 <h2>Description</h2>
 The goal of this project is to make an AI capable of beating human players at Gomoku with a 500ms constraint to play its turn.
-This project IA using an alpha beta pruning algo with a homemade heuristic.
+The IA of this project uses an alpha beta pruning algorythm with a homemade heuristic.
 The GUI is made with a golang library named Pixel (based on OpenGL).
 <br/>